whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 7/17

+- Struggled a little bit with how to display assignments properly, all morning was spent reworking things to make it simpler and more performant.
+Now calendars are only passed assignments instead of both test events and assignments.
+- Major change in how calendar data is retrieved: when students are created, an assignment is created for every test event in the student's class, with the room id set to null.
+This meant learning about sql.NullInt64 and sql.NullString and how to use them.
+- Still need to do the same for test events (new assignment should be created for every student in the test event's class).
+- This means I'll also need to implement auto-delete and auto-update accordingly, but I would need to do that anyway, and it will be way simpler than when I was trying to auto-assign to rooms *shudder*.

 ## 7/16

 - I've been spending a lot of time reorganizing the project to match more closely with Go project structure conventions.
 I may still be deviating a bit but I feel this is closer.
 It also feels more sensible.